If you’re having trouble choosing between Luminar Neo vs Luminar AI, I don’t blame you!

 The new AI Masking tool is only available in Luminar Neo and allows you to automatically create masks for various types of objects: humans, buildings, skies, vehicles, water, mountains and both man-made and natural ground.

 The AI Masking tool takes a few seconds to analyse your photo, then provides you with a selection of ‘tags’ of the various objects the artificial intelligence has identified, which you can toggle on and off.

 One thing’s for sure – AI Masking saves a lot of time on manual selections – when comparing Lumnar Neo vs Luminar AI, the latter only offers basic local masking (all fully manual), whereas in Luminar Neo, it’s all automatic.

 This unlocks more possibilities for creators, to separate the background from the foreground, edit colours without influencing other objects in the photo, blend images, or apply a filter or a black-and-white effect to a masked object for a creative touch.

 AI Masking is far from perfect, but it’s exciting to see where it’s heading.
 Since it’s only available in Luminar Neo, it’s a nice little bonus editing tool to have if you frequently need to perform masking, and something that Luminar AI doesn’t offer.

 4. Layers Mode

-You can also use blending and masking modes on the layers, then mix them with Luminar Neo’s filters, LUTs and other AI tools to create something entirely unique.
+You can also use blending and masking modes on the layers, then mix them with Luminar Neo’s filters, LUTs (what is a Lookup Table?) and other AI tools to create something entirely unique.